Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ben Thanh Station

-He once said that the goal of building several hundred kilometers of urban railway in the next 10 years is not easy for Ho Chi Minh City.
+You once said that the goal of building several hundred kilometers of urban railway in the next 10 years is not easy for Ho Chi Minh City.
 To do that, what should the city do?
-What lessons can be learned from the construction of Metro Line 1 to implement the following lines more quickly and effectively, avoiding repeating the previous delays and difficulties in order to implement the project of building 7 metro lines in the coming time?
+What lessons can be learned from the process of building metro line 1 to implement the next lines more quickly and effectively, avoiding repeating the previous delays and difficulties in order to implement the project of building 7 metro lines in the coming time?

 How can Ho Chi Minh City still develop into a civilized, modern city while still preserving the soul of old Saigon?